Jørgen Jørgensen's Revolution: Enlightenment in Denmark and Norway

 Denmark-Norway was during the 18th century an ideal enlightened absolutist state.
 And turned the revolutionary ideas down by reforming the country, under the leadership of privy councillor, Johann Friedrich Struensee, and the young prince regent and later king, Frederick.
 During his earlier reign, Frederick abolished Serfdom in 1788, hanging as a capital punishment in 1789 and transatlantic slave trade in 1803.

 In Norway revolutionary ideas were bigger, yet still small in contrast to the French.
 Norges Skaal, was banned by Dano-Norwegian officials in 1772, and was labelled "the Norwegian Marseillaise".
 On the other hand, according to Mary Wollstonecraft Norway appeared to enjoy all aspects of freedom.

 The melting pot of Danish and Norwegian revolutionary and reformative ideas lay Copenhagen, where Jørgensen was born on 29 March 1790.
 On his return from a global expedition, Jørgenson witnessed his home city of Copenhagen being embroiled in the Napoleonic Wars.

-Jorgensen's role in The English Wars
+Jørgensen's role in The English Wars

-In response to the Battle of Copenhagen, Denmark declared war on the United Kingdom.
-Jørgensen enlisted in the Danish navy and was made captain of the privateer brig, the Admiral Juel (English: Admiral Jawl) Jorgensen's seafaring background quickly paid off, and in a couple of months he had captured three prizes.
+In response to the Battle of Copenhagen, Denmark–Norway declared war on the United Kingdom.
+Jørgensen enlisted in the Danish navy and was made captain of the privateer brig, the Admiral Juel (English: Admiral Jawl) Jørgensen's seafaring background quickly paid off, and in a couple of months he had captured three prizes.
 However, he was intercepted off the coast of Scarborough and was brought to London.